GoogleChrome/ip-protection/Masked-Domain-List.md

 salesforceiq.com                                 | Salesforce                                                     | Not Impacted By Script Blocking
 salesforceliveagent.com                          | Salesforce                                                     | Not Impacted By Script Blocking
 plugin.management                                | Salesintelligence                                              | Not Impacted By Script Blocking
+drift.com                                        | Salesloft                                                      | Not Impacted By Script Blocking
+driftt.com                                       | Salesloft                                                      | Not Impacted By Script Blocking
 salesloft.com                                    | Salesloft                                                      | Not Impacted By Script Blocking
 salesloftlinks.com                               | Salesloft                                                      | Not Impacted By Script Blocking
 samba.tv                                         | Samba.tv                                                       | Not Impacted By Script Blocking